 The ADC is optimized for analog signals with an output impedance of approximately $10k\Omega$ or less.
 If such a source is used, the sampling time will be negligible.
 If a source with higher impedance is used, the sampling time will depend on how long time the source needs to charge the S/H capacitor, which can vary widely.

-With slowly varying signals the user is recommended to use sources with low impedance, only, since this minimizes the required charge transfer to the S/H capacitor.
+The user is recommended to only use low impedance sources with slowly varying signals, since this minimizes the required charge transfer to the S/H capacitor.

-In order to avoid distortion from unpredictable signal convolution, signal components higher than the Nyquist frequency ($f{ADC}/2$) should not be present.
+In order to avoid distortion from unpredictable signal convolution, signal components higher than the Nyquist frequency ( $f{ADC}/2$ ) should not be present.
 The user is advised to remove high frequency components with a low-pass filter before applying the signals as inputs to the ADC.